michael0525/CS3380FinalProject/README.md

 ## Entity Relationship Diagram for Tigers Movie Database:

 The ERD for Tigers Movie Database is located in the folder "Supporting Files".
+The file is "ERD for Tigers Movie Database.png".

 ## Explanation of CRUD in Tiger Movie Database: